msaperst/cwkc-v2/README.md

 # TODO

+Open items to be addressed.
+These are more or less in priority order

 - Figure out how to grab data from LGL Forms
 - Figure out dates in `updates.yml` and how times can work (and to make inclusive)
+- Add in links (and deactive them for alumni forms)
+- Replace marquee with something smarter
+- Get images from gatherings and display them
+- Get testimonials (both video and written) and display them
+- Figure out why ifs are ignored in `update.yml`